 The modern way to achieve a point to point serial link is to use IP (packet switched internet) connections over 3G or 4G networks.

-Challenges of using IP over 3G networks
+Challenges of using IP over 4G networks for remote connectivity

 To get around this problem there are 2 common methods:

 1. Use special SIM cards designed for M2M communications, which have been set up with a “virtual private network”.
 Each SIM can be provided with a local IP address that forms part of a virtual “local network”.
-The data runs through the public 3G network but as far as the modems are concerned, they only see the few devices on their “local network”, which would typically be other modems that they are supposed to communicate with.
+The data runs through the public 4G network, but as far as the modems are concerned, they only see the few devices on their “local network”, which would typically be other modems that they are supposed to communicate with.
 The local network would also be “firewalled” from the public internet to prevent hacking.

 For point to point applications in Australia with relatively low data requirements, option 1 is usually the best.
 This simplifies the modem setup, and provides protection against hacking.
 It can also be more reliable than using Dynamic DNS.

-Which industrial 3G modem to use?
+Which industrial 4G modem to use?

-PAD Mode allows you to set up one modem as a TCP Server and the other modem as a TCP Client.
+This mode of operation allows you to set up one modem as a TCP Server and the other modem as a TCP Client.
 The Server modem will wait for a request over the cellular network, and when the request is received, it will set up a direct link from the requested network TCP socket to its serial port.
 At the other end of the link, the Client modem will automatically try to request this TCP socket from the server, and when this connects through, it will also connect its serial port to the same TCP socket.
 This produces a direct point to point serial link over TCP/IP via the cellular network.

-Another feature that can be important is the modem’s environmental ratings.
+Another feature that can be important is the modem’s environmental rating.
 Often modems are installed in outdoor enclosures that can heat up to 70 degrees C in direct sunlight, or cool down below freezing at night.
 So the modem will need to cope with temperature extremes.
 The power supply voltage is another consideration – often 12 or 24V DC power is available on industrial sites, but if the modem is used in a vehicle, the power can sometimes spike up above 36V DC.
 And if it’s installed as part of a solar powered system, low power consumption will also be critically important.

 Conclusion

-With the advent of industrial modems such as the Netcomm NTC-3000 and dedicated M2M cellular services, it is now quite straightforward and cost effective to set up a point to point serial link over a 3G network.
+With the advent of industrial modems such as the Netcomm NTC-100 and dedicated M2M cellular services, it is now quite straightforward and cost effective to set up a point to point serial link over a 4G network.
 The modems themselves are low cost and fully industrial grade.
 The setup is just a matter of sending a few commands to each modem over the serial port.
 And the SIM cards can be set up by an M2M service provider to make it all easy and reliable.